Ground squirrels can quickly destroy gardens and yards, leaving behind unsightly burrows.

 Don’t worry – there are plenty of home remedies ground squirrels hate.

-Here are 8 common remedies:
+Here are some of the most common remedies:

 4. Pepper spray